Connect with others who understand.

 • Feeling wired or overactive

-Psychosis can also occur during episodes of mania.
+Psychosis can also happen during severe episodes of mania.
 You may have hallucinations (seeing things that aren’t there) or delusions (persistent beliefs in things that aren’t true).
-For this reason, doctors and mental health professionals sometimes misdiagnose bipolar 1 disorder as a type of schizophrenia.
+As a result, bipolar 1 disorder is sometimes mistaken for schizophrenia.

 Symptoms of depressive episodes include: